 Domaine Belle produced a vineyard specific, Hermitage Cuvee, Les Murets for 2 vintages, 1999 and 2000.

-Serving and Decanting Domaine Belle with Wine, Food, Pairing Tips
+Serving Domaine Belle with Wine, Food, Pairing Tips

-The white wine of Domaine Belle is best served with a myriad of different seafood dishes, shellfish, crab, lobster, sushi, sashimi, chicken, pork and veal, as well as Asian cuisine.
+Domaine Belle Hermtage Blanc is best served with a myriad of different seafood dishes, shellfish, crab, lobster, sushi, sashimi, chicken, pork and veal, as well as Asian cuisine.

 Domaine Belle Wine Tasting Notes